atom/gsoc-atom/README.md

+##### Atom and all repositories under Atom will be archived on December 15, 2022.
+Learn more in our [official announcement](https://github.blog/2022-06-08-sunsetting-atom/)
  # Google Summer of Code Project – Atom Security

 This is a research project with the aim of discovering techniques we can apply to provide better security in Atom without sacrificing Atom's current power and flexibility.
 Summer of Code fellow @pandrei will be heading the project, and @nathansobo will be the contact on the core team.
 Progress reports and discussions for the project as a whole will take place on this repository.
 It will also include links to relevant repositories where work is taking place here.